 Happy holidays!
 Today, we’re bringing you some festive DIY Hannukah cards that you can make and give away to light up someone’s life!
 Hanukkah is also known as the “Festival of Lights.”
 Whether you are studying Hanukkah as part of your homeschool or celebrate Hanukkah as a family, the templates that come with this project help your children get creative with their DIY Hanukkah cards.

 The template patterns (included in the link at the bottom of this post) and instructions show you how to make a 3D dreidel and star of David, which you use in any of number of different designs for your DIY Hanukkah cards!
 These cards are simple, beautiful and bright.
 They are especially unique because they have a cool, 3D element.
 We hope you enjoy making these cards and using them to decorate your home, set a holiday table, or give to friends throughout the season of Hanukkah!

-The other really nice thing about this DIY card craft is that it doesn’t really require a lot of special supplies.
+The other really nice thing about these DIY Hanukkah cards don’t require special supplies.
 You probably already have everything you need to make these cards at home!